 If the opening is from your large bowel (colon) it is called a colostomy.
 If the opening is from your small bowel (ileum) it is called an ileostomy.
 You wear a small bag over the stoma to collect your poo.

 Surgery to remove small secondary cancers

 If bowel cancer spreads, it often goes to your liver or lungs.
-It can be carried there by the bloodstream or lymphatic system.
+The bloodstream or lymphatic system can carry it there.

 Sometimes, if there are only 1 or 2 small areas of cancer spread (secondaries) in the liver or lungs you can have surgery to remove them.
+Surgery to remove cancer that has spread is sometimes called a metastasectomy.
 This is not suitable treatment for everyone.
-It is done more often for cancer spread to the liver than to the lungs.
-If you have this type of surgery, you might also have chemotherapy before and after the operation.

 You can only have this type of surgery if you have just a few areas of secondary cancer in either your liver or your lungs.
 To decide if this treatment is suitable for you, your doctor will look at:

 - how advanced your cancer was when diagnosed

 - how quickly your cancer has come back

 - the size and position of the secondary cancers

 - how close they are to major blood vessels